Brexit and Family Law - again

 The strong message for those who may be affected by the effective departure of the UK from the EU on 31st December 2020 is the need to take advice whilst there is still time.

-If you or anyone you know, are affected by the issues raised above and would like more information or some preliminary, confidential advice, please contact one of our experienced experts in our family team by e-mail or telephone.
+If you or anyone you know, are affected by the issues raised above and would like more information or some preliminary, confidential advice, please contact a member of our Family team.